kafene/qbar/readme.md

         homer's life !yt

 - you can define your own bangs by editing source code
+- your custom bangs can be used as keyword, so `mybang something` is same as `!mybang something`
 - without bangs, it searches on Google
-- first Google result is opened, if searched phrase ends with a `!`
+- first Google result is opened, if searched phrase ends with a `!` or `.`
 - it process `?q=` parameter, so it can be set as default search engine
 - it is only one html file with javascript, so it is pretty portable